hackclub/jams/jams/singles/components-in-a-cap/en-US.md

 ### No problems, Only solutions

-Your pitches are going to be solutions to things that aren't problems.
-It's kinda like web3.
-That's a good thing though!
+Your pitches are going to be solutions to things that aren't problems. <sup>_It's kinda like web3._</sup> That's a good thing for us though!

 No one has ever sat down to learn web dev & made the next facebook.
 Similarly, if you sit down thinking "I'm going to make something as helpful as an iPhone", you're destined for failure.